Co-regulation and Connections

 One of the students who connected with him the most is J. This child has autism, and I really appreciate his mom letting me share some of his story here.
-From the time that Mr. Cumming joined our classroom, J. went up to him, wanted to show him what he created, and even wanted to sit near him.
-Usually J. starts his time inside in a little tire chair in front of a long bench, where he creates words and tells stories with magnetic letters.
-With Mr. Cumming there, J. wanted to bring his magnetic letters to the desk, so that the two of them could be closer to each other.
+From the time that Mr. Cumming joined our classroom, J. went up to him.
+He wanted to show him what he created and even wanted to sit near him.
+Usually, J. starts his time inside in a little tire chair in front of a long bench.
+There, he creates words and tells stories with magnetic letters.
+With Mr. Cumming there, J. wanted to bring his magnetic letters to the desk.
+This way, the two of them could be closer to each other.

 This moment happened at the beginning of our day, almost three hours before this second moment.
 In this next Instagram story, we highlighted how J. retold the book, Color Blocked, through his picture story.
 This book was the one that he listened to as he sat beside Mr. Cumming that morning.
-J. never tells unfamiliar stories in this way, and usually draws and talks about similar topics, including many stories about Mickey Mouse Jr.
+J. never tells unfamiliar stories in this way.
+He usually draws and talks about similar topics, including many stories about Mickey Mouse Jr.

 Thinking about how the day unfolded, I have to wonder if some co-regulation earlier in the morning allowed for some unexpected and wonderful learning to happen later.
 As Stuart Shanker and Susan Hopkins have shared numerous times before, Self-Reg begins with relationships.
 Is the same true for co-regulation?
 Could our very presence at times be enough to make a difference for kids, and what impact might this also have on academic learning?
-Reflecting on these experiences from this past week have me thinking about the connection between co-regulation, academics, and success.
+Reflecting on these experiences from this past week has me thinking about the connection between co-regulation, academics, and success.
 What about you?